-Whether you have a Lull Mattress or one with a shorter guarantee, you can follow these tips to extend the life of your mattress.
+Whether you have a Lull mattress or one with a shorter guarantee, you can follow these tips to extend the life of your mattress.
 These tips will allow you to wait longer between replacements while still enjoying a restful night’s sleep.

-The Lull Mattress is an
+The Lull mattresses are an

 Shop the Mattress

 Using a waterproof mattress protector, such as The Lull Mattress Protector, is the easiest way to extend the life of your mattress.
 Mattress protectors protect the mattress from spills, sweat, and stains, keeping your mattress clean for years.

 Without a mattress protector, your mattress could harbor dust mites, mold, and mildew.
 This easy solution will increase your mattress lifespan by years, not to mention potentially protect your health.